oneapi-src/level-zero-spec/scripts/core/EXT_Exp_ImmediateCommandListAppend.rst

  Immediate Command List Append
 ===============================

-This extension allows an application to append one or more command lists to an an immediate command list for dispatch.
+This extension allows an application to append one or more command lists to an immediate command list for dispatch.